 We are part of the Prostate Cancer Canada Network

-We meet every month in friendly, no-pressure environment of Wellspring Birmingham-Gilgan House and are always ready to welcome visitors.
+We meet every month in the friendly, confidential, no-pressure environment of Wellspring Birmingham-Gilgan House and we are always ready to welcome visitors.
 Whether you want to come once or on a regular basis, please know that the group is there for you, ready with experience, encouragement, understanding and support.

-In 2018, we averaged two new attendees per meeting, often with their spouses, at our monthly Support Group meetings, so if you are thinking of coming don’t imagine that you will be the only new guy in a room full of regulars.
+In 2019 we had had 22 new attendees, often with their spouses, at our monthly Support Group meetings.
+So, if you are thinking of coming, don’t imagine that you will be the only new guy in a room full of regulars.

 We understand that some men are reluctant to open up on a first visit and we are quite happy if you choose just to sit and listen (or email me and we can talk one-on-one).
 The choice is yours.